rayliuca/PayDayRobo/README.md

 <img src="./assets/email.png" alt="Email message" width="250"/>

-(The BEE Team was used to generate the Email design)
+(The BEE project from MailUp was used to generate the Email design)

 ## License
 My work is released under the [MIT license](LICENSE)